luslab/2020-nov-hackathon-spaceutil/README.md

 ### Configuring the app on Slack's website

-The URL from localtunnel, with `/slack/events` appended to the end (e.g. `https://massive-dodo-83.serverless.social/slack/events`), needs to be copied into your [app's page](https://api.slack.com/apps) in two locations.
+The URL from localtunnel, with `/slack/events` appended to the end (e.g. `https://red-swan-46.loca.lt/slack/events`), needs to be copied into your [app's page](https://api.slack.com/apps) in two locations.

 1. Event Subscriptions > Request URL
-2. Slash Commands > Edit the command > Request URL
+2. Slash Commands > Edit the command > Request URL (Needs to be done for each slash command)

+The URL from localtunnel, with `/slack/interactive` appended to the end (e.g. `https://red-swan-46.loca.lt/slack/interactive`), needs to be copied into your [app's page](https://api.slack.com/apps) in one location.

-3. Interactivity & Shortcuts > Request URL
+1. Interactivity & Shortcuts > Request URL

 Your Slack app should now work.